modmore/docs/en/03_Formalicious/v1/06_FAQs.md

 Everything is customisable by using chunks or FormIt parameters.
 First, create a duplicate of the email-chunk (emailFormTpl or fiarTpl) you wish to change and rename it.
 Then go to the form which should use this new chunk.

 Go to the _Advanced_ section and click _Add parameter_.
 Set the parameter-key to _emailTpl_ or _fiarTpl_ and set the value to the chunk you just made.

+## Adding a reply to address

+If you'd like the emails to have the proper reply-to header set, so you can immediately reply to an email to the customer, you can add a custom parameter to your form.

+Edit your form.
+On the Advanced tab, add a custom parameter with paramater key `emailReplyTo` and a value of `[[+field_ID]]`, where `ID` is the ID of the field that contains your customers' email address.
+You can find that ID on the Form Fields tab, in the first column.
+For example if your email field has ID 5, you would set the value to `[[+field_5]]`.